-Intimate surgery – self-determined!
+Intimate surgery – questions and answers

 There are still voices that claim that the desire for a beautiful female pubic is only due to social pressure.
 However, scientific studies prove that beauty ideals of the media play a subordinate role (Sorice-Virk S, et al., 2020, Aesthet Surg J).
 The claim that the desire to alter the vaginal area arises from a whim is false, as is the statement that women are increasingly seeking a “designer vagina” or the “perfect vagina.”
 Women who decide to have intimate surgery are not following a new trend, but on average carry the idea for over 6 years (Kalaaji A., et al, 2019, Aesthet Surg J) until they make the issue concrete.